Quantitative localization and comparison of invariant distances of domains in $\mathbb C^n$: Proofs of Theorem and

 We obtain the statements about any $V\subset \subset U$ from the Proposition as we had obtained the corresponding statement for \eqref{distupest}: construct sequences of points $z_k, w_k$ such that

 and pass to convergent subsequences.
-If $(z_k)$ and $(w_k)$ converge to distinct points inside $D$, it is easy to find a contradiction, using the fact that $\lim_{x\to\infty}f(x)=\infty$; if one of the limits is in $\partial D$, the distances tend to infinity, and the fact that $T_D \le k_D +C$ is violated.
+If $(z_k)$ and $(w_k)$ converge to distinct points inside $D$, it is easy to find a contradiction, using the fact that $\lim_{x\to\infty}f(x)=\infty$; if one of the limits is in $\partial D$, by \cite[Theorem 2.3]{FR}, $k_D(z_k,w_k)\to\infty$, and the fact that $T_D \le k_D +C$ is violated.
 If the limits coincide inside $D$, the infinitesimal hypothesis \eqref{metricupest} is violated near the limit point, and if the common limit lies on $\partial D$, then the Proposition above is contradicted.
 The same reasoning goes through for the reverse inequality.